iboard/exconfig/README.md

 The application starts a Genserver and caches configuration at runtime.

-Loading configuration happens in several steps where each step overwrites eventually existing values from previous steps.
+Loading configuration happens in two steps where each step overwrites eventually existing values from previous steps.

   - Application.get_env(:app, :key) default